passthemic/backstage/README.md

     GET    /api/v1/verses
 ####Request:
     {
-        #only auth_token that is sent in the http header and the proper rap_id in the path.
+        #only auth_token that is sent in the http header in the path.
     }
 ####Response:
     [